 Apply for the Hawaii High School Humanitarian Scholarship

 To apply for the scholarship award, students must meet the following criteria:

-- The student must be a legal resident of Hawaii.
+- The student must be a resident of Hawaii.

 - The student must be a graduating high school senior with plans to attend college in the fall.